-Kate Kennedy has held Research Fellowships at Girton College, Cambridge; Wolfson College, Oxford; and is the Associate Director of the Oxford Centre for Life-writing.
+Kate Kennedy has held Research Fellowships at Girton College, Cambridge; Wolfson College, Oxford; and is the Associate Director of the Oxford Centre for Life-Writing.
 She lectured in both Music and English at Cambridge University until 2016, and specialises in interdisciplinary biography.
-Her biography Dweller in Shadows: Ivor Gurney, poet, composer will be published by Princeton University Press in 2020, and she is currently working on a triple biography of Rupert Brooke and composers FS Kelly and William Denis Browne, entitled The Fateful Voyage.
+Her latest biography, Dweller in Shadows: A Life of Ivor Gurney, was published by Princeton University Press in 2021.
+She is currently working on an object biography of the cello, drawing on her experiences as a classically trained cellist.

-She has published widely on British composers and writers in the early twentieth century, co-editing The Silent Morning: Culture and Memory after the Armistice (Manchester University Press, 2013), The First World War: Literature, Music, Memory (Routledge, 2011) and contributing numerous chapters for books and journal articles.
-She is the editor of Literary Britten, a compendium of scholarship on Benjamin Britten’s use of text, to be published by Boydell and Brewer in 2017.
+She has published widely on British composers and writers in the early twentieth century.
+She edited Literary Britten (Boydell and Brewer, 2017) and The First World War: Literature, Music, Memory (Routledge, 2011), co-edited The Silent Morning: Culture and Memory after the Armistice (Manchester University Press, 2013), and has contributed numerous chapters for books and journal articles.

 She writes for BBC Music Magazine, and gives talks at literary and music festivals around the country, and at venues such as the Wigmore Hall, the Royal Albert Hall and the Southbank Centre, and is a regular guest on BBC Radio 3, on programmes such as Essential Classics, Composer of the Week, Music Matters, and the Proms Plus series.
 She is the consultant to Radio 3 for their First World War programming, and has appeared on BBC 2 and 4 television.